These posts are all educational in some nature, with a variety of topics.

 History of OWA Russian Honeybees

-Although we do select for gentleness, the highest priority in our selection process is for disease and mite resistance.
+Although we do consider “gentleness” to be a desirable characteristic in our selection process, we admit that our higher priority is for disease and mite resistance.

-It is our operating philosophy that generations of selection for gentleness and honey production, may have been done at great cost to the true nature of the honeybee.
+It is our philosophy that decades of selection for gentleness and honey production, and the use of synthetic miticides, may have diminished the honeybee’s natural ability to adapt to changing stressors.

-While our wild bees may appear at times to be more defensive than other commercially produced stock, they are entirely manageable, and demonstrate unparalleled hardiness and a unique ability to withstand many of the different pathogens affecting honeybees today.
+While our Wild Survivor Bees may appear at times to be more defensive than other commercially available stock, most of our customers report them to be gentle; quiet on the comb; entirely manageable; and consistently demonstrate unparalleled hardiness in their inherent ability to withstand many of the pathogens affecting honeybees today without the need of harsh chemical treatments.

-When working with our bees, we recommend that you follow these simple precautions:
+When working our bees, we recommend that you follow these simple practices:

 J Invertebr Pathol.
 2012 Mar;109(3):297-302.
 Epub 2012 Jan 20. http://www.ncbi.nlm.nih.gov/pubmed/22285444